Effective Sanitation and hygiene are essential to children’s health

 Providing a community with access to clean water is the easiest way to prevent a whole host of illness and diseases.

-Girls are particularly impacted by inadequate access to water and sanitation.
+Girls are particularly impacted by inadequate access to water and basic sanitation.
 They’re often the ones who are responsible for collecting clean water, and if they’re menstruating, poor facilities mean they are exposed to health complications and violence.

 In communities without private and safe bathroom facilities, open defecation is often commonplace, which leads to infected water supplies and disease.
 Adding to this, inadequate hygiene practice like not washing hands with soap can lead to life-threatening illness.